Graduate Liberal Arts and Science Programs

 The M.A. in Social Policy is designed for practitioners, managers and administrators in public and private, for-profit and nonprofit organizations who want to learn more about how to make either governmental or organizational policies more effective.

-New for Spring 2020 - Concentration in Public Administration.
+New for Spring 2020 - track in Public Administration.

 The M. A. in Work and Labor Policy focuses on current problems and policies caused by changes in the global economy, technology, the work force and the workplace.
 It is designed for unionists, human resource professionals, arbitrators, educators, activists, lawyers and individuals involved in government or private industry.